MelanieLAlvarado/TechnicalDirection_Final/README.md

 <img src=assets/installDirectory.png>

-* Drag the install.mel to maya's viewport
+* Drag the install.mel to maya's viewport.

 ## Instructions
 ### **To Begin using the tool:**